vrm-c/vrm.dev/content/en/docs/vrm/vrm_about.md

 * Allow

 #### Other License Url
-If there are any conditions not mentioned above, put the URL link of the license document here.
+The URL links of license with regard to other permissions.

 ### Redistribution / Modifications License
 #### License Type